1 Who are your programmes designed for?

 8 When do I need to send the memory sticks back to you?

 In order for us to keep sending you the programmes for the following weeks, we ask you to post each of them back to us within 14 days or as soon as you have listened to it.
-(If you want to keep one for longer than that, let us know.)
-The wallet or pouch carries a return address label, so all you have to do is put the memory stick into the wallet, zip it up completely and arrange for the wallet to be placed into a postbox.
+(If you want to keep one for longer than that, you can just let us know.)
+The wallet or pouch carries a two-sided address label, so all you have to do is turn the address label round, put the USB memory stick into the wallet, zip the wallet up completely and arrange for it to be placed into a postbox.
+There is no need to take it to a post office: in fact, your nearest postbox is best.

 9 Who pays for this service?

-We are a registered charity and we depend on gifts, donations, bequests, sponsorship and street collections to raise the cash to buy the playback units, memory sticks, wallets and all the other items, including maintenance of our sound studio in St Albans .
-We are all volunteers whose time is ‘given free’.
+We are a registered charity (a CIO), and we depend on our current funds, gifts, donations, bequests, and sponsorship to raise the cash to cover our activities, including the purchase of playback units, memory sticks, wallets and other items, and the maintenance of our sound studio in St Albans.
+We are all volunteers and have no paid staff.
 Postage is provided free-of-charge under the Royal Mail’s “Articles for the Blind” service.

 10 Can I receive the Talking Newspaper on a trial basis?